Pacific Northwest Cover Crop Decision Aid System

 Two episodes of researcher and grower collaborators experience with PaNDAS project have been recorded, and are scheduled for release this spring.
 One episode features a conversation with researcher Subodh Adhikari and producer Frank Wolk, and the other features researcher Kendall Kahl and producer Clint Zenner.

-Annual Project Meeting
+Annual Project Meetings

-November 29, 2023 and held at the University of Idaho.
+November 29, 2023 at the University of Idaho.
 Seven out of eight grower co-PI’s were in attendance, as well as all other project partners and contributors.
 Preliminary results and lesson’s learned from the first field season of research and insights from all attending growers were shared and discussed.
 Plans and adjustments to procedures for 2024 field season were discussed

 Education and Outreach Outcomes